cryptomator/cryptomator.github.io/content/terms.en.md

 ### §1 Validity

-These T&C apply in the version valid at the time of conclusion of the contract for the acquisition of licenses and the use of software licenses and digital content offered by Skymatic GmbH (Skymatic) on this website and made available to its contractual partners (customers).
+These T&C apply in the version valid at the time of conclusion of the contract for the purchase of licenses and the use of software licenses and digital content offered by Skymatic GmbH (Skymatic) on this website and made available to its contractual partners (customers).
 Deviating conditions of the contracting party do not apply unless Skymatic has expressly agreed to them in writing.

 Additional agreements, supplements, and amendments made with the customer in individual cases must be in writing to be effective.
 Only the managing directors of Skymatic GmbH are entitled to do so.

 Business relations are subject to the law of the Federal Republic of Germany.
-The provisions of the UN Sales Convention shall not apply.
-If the contractual partner is a merchant, a legal entity under public law, or a special fund under public law, the exclusive place of jurisdiction for all disputes arising from this contract is the registered office of Skymatic GmbH.
+The provisions of the United Nations Convention on Contracts for the International Sale of Goods shall not apply.
+If the contractual partner is a merchant, a legal entity under public law, or a special fund under public law, the exclusive place of jurisdiction for all disputes arising from this contract is the registered place of business of Skymatic GmbH.
 The same shall apply if the residence or habitual abode of the contractual partner is outside of Germany at the time of filing a suit.

 ### §2 Offer and Conclusion of Contract

 Contents presented on this website and their price markings do not constitute a legally binding offer of contract.
-By ordering the contents, the customer bindingly declares that he wants to purchase the contents, whereby he sets the price himself within the scope of "pay what you want" offers.
-Only upon acceptance of this offer by Skymatic does the contract become effective.
+By ordering the contents, the customer bindingly declares that he wants to purchase the contents, whereby in case of "pay what you want" offers, he sets the price himself.
+Only upon acceptance of this offer by Skymatic, the contract becomes effective.

 The customer may reject and correct all entries made before the binding submission of the order or cancel the order process by leaving the site.

-In the course of ordering, the customer has the opportunity to call up and print out the order overview and these T&C. After conclusion of the contract, the text of the contract is not stored by Skymatic GmbH and is no longer accessible to the customer.
+In the course of ordering, the customer has the opportunity to see and print out the order overview and these T&C. After conclusion of the contract, the text of the contract is not stored by Skymatic GmbH and is no longer accessible to the customer.

 ### §3 Prices, Value-Added Tax, Payment